Greeks defy Europe with overwhelming referendum 'No'

 ($1 = 0.9070 euros)

-Additional reporting by Karolina Tagaris and Michele Kambas in Athens, Noah Barkin and Madeline Chambers in Berlin, Isla Binnie in Rome, Paul Taylor in Brussels,; Writing by James Mackenzie, Deepa Babington and Alessandra Galloni; Editing by Peter Graff, Ken Wills and Rachel Armstrong
+Additional reporting by Karolina Tagaris and Michele Kambas in Athens, Noah Barkin and Madeline Chambers in Berlin, Isla Binnie in Rome, Paul Taylor in Brussels,; Writing by James Mackenzie, Deepa Babington and Alessandra Galloni; Editing by Peter Graff, Ken Wills and Dean Yates